 Stéphane P. Poulin, David Bergeron, Bradford C. Dickerson for the Alzheimer’s Disease Neuroimaging Initiative (Handling Associate Editor: Jeannie-Marie Leoutsakos)

-Risk Factors, Neuroanatomical Correlates, and Outcome of Neuropsychiatric Symptoms of Alzheimer’s Disease
+Risk Factors, Neuroanatomical Correlates, and Outcome of Neuropsychiatric Symptoms in Alzheimer’s Disease

 Lasse Melvaer Giil, Øivind Midttun, Helga Refsum, Arve Ulvik, Rajiv Advani, A. David Smith, Per Magne Ueland